DanaAlesmael/Designing-a-new-robot/README.md

 # Designing-a-new-robot

-In this task, the main foucs was designing a new robot to do specific tasks without using any an exsiting design/files.
+In this task, the main foucs was designing a new robot to do specific tasks without relaying on exsiting design/files.
 A hand sketch of various ideas was made to finalize the appearance of the robot.
 The following points summarize the main points and reasons of why it was designed that way:

 * Head: Since robots are created with the purpose to mimic normal human activities, the idea of half robot and half human face was applied.

 1. Robot side: This side contained the basic elements that represent robots.

 2. Human side: This side contained simple drawing of half eyes, nose, lip, and hair.
+As noticed, the skin colour of this side is different too.

 - The idea was to give the face on the side more robotic look by adding different materials.
 However, it was kept simple due to shortage of time.